 One of the most difficult decisions for business owners is deciding whether you need to furlough employees or make redundancies.
 The government has announced the Coronavirus Job Retention Scheme, which will help pay the wages of furloughed workers.
 Furloughed means an employee stays on the payroll, but they have to cease working.
-The government will pay 80 per cent of wages up to a £2,500 cap.
+The government will pay 80 per cent of wages up to a £2,500 cap, although the scheme will require the employer to cover pension and national insurance contributions from August, and cover 10% and 20% of furloughed employee’s wages from September and October respectively.
 You may also be able to introduce less drastic options than redundancies, such as reduced working hours or voluntary unpaid leave.

 Read our guide on reducing your workforce.